Osaka Station

 Shin-Osaka Station

 If you are travelling by shinkansen, Shin-Osaka Station is your gateway for the Osaka metropolitan area.
-This is the common terminus for two shinkansen lines, the Tokaido from Tokyo in the east, and the Sanyo from Fukuoka in the west.
-At Shin-Osaka station passengers can connect with the Subway Midosuji Line, which is the main line running north to south of the Osaka city subway network.
+This is the common station for two shinkansen lines, the Tokaido from Tokyo in the east, and the Sanyo from Fukuoka in the west.
+At Shin-Osaka Station passengers can connect with the Osaka Metro Midosuji Line, which is the main line running north to south through the Osaka Metro network.
 They can also connect with regular JR lines and several Limited Express services.
 The Special Rapid train on the JR Kyoto Line also provides quick and easy access from here to both Osaka Station and Kyoto Station.

 Shin-Kobe Station